1. Warren Hastings was the first ___________.

 Explanation: He aimed to safeguard Bengal, not aggressively expand.

-96. One of Hastings’ key administrative achievements was:
+96. One of Hastings’ key administrative achievements was___________.

 A) Abolishing the dual system of government in Bengal